zenzike/vim-haskell/README.md

 ### Quickfix

-If the current working directory contains a 'cabal' file, then 'makeprg' will be set to 'cabal build', and will put the ensuing warning and error messages into the vim quickfix window.
-If no 'cabal' file is detected, then the current file is simply compiled with 'ghc'.
+If the current working directory contains a `cabal` file, then `makeprg` will be set to `cabal build` and will put the ensuing warning and error messages into the vim quickfix window.
+If no `cabal` file is detected, then the current file is simply compiled with `ghc`

 ### Syntastic